Blossom Damania: Work

 Damania was a postdoctoral fellow at Harvard Medical School, MA from 1998 to 2000 where she worked on herpesvirus biology.
 She received a postdoctoral fellowship from the Cancer Research Institute for this work.

 In 2000, Damania started working as an assistant professor at the University of North Carolina at Chapel Hill in the School of Medicine.
-Damania is a member of the Department of Microbiology & Immunology and the Genetics Curriculum at the University of North Carolina at Chapel Hill.
-The Damania laboratory is located in the Lineberger Comprehensive Cancer Center at the University of North Carolina at Chapel Hill.
+Damania is a member of the Department of Microbiology & Immunology, Department of Pharmacology, and the Genetics Curriculum at the University of North Carolina at Chapel Hill.
+The Damania laboratory is part of the Lineberger Comprehensive Cancer Center at the University of North Carolina at Chapel Hill.